harlecin/hugo-site/content/post/phaser-vite-typescript.md

 Then run `npm run dev` to get started :)

 ## Phaser HelloWorld
-By running `npm create vite@latest` and selecting framework "Vanilla" and variant "TypeScript", you will get the following project setup for you:
+By running `npm create vite@latest .` you specify that the project is scaffolded in the current folder.
+Select framework "Vanilla" and variant "TypeScript" and you will get the following project setup for you:
 ```
 public/
     vite.svg